Close-up of a bee returning to the hive with pollen, symbolizing small effort that counts

 If you don’t capture your effort, your history gets rewritten

-Externally, your day may look ordinary.
-Internally, you feel like you’re constantly behind.
-Philosophically, it is deeply unfair that invisible effort - staying steady, setting a boundary, trying again - is often the most important work and the least remembered.
+Your day might look ordinary from the outside while you feel constantly behind on the inside.
+And there’s a real unfairness buried in that gap: invisible effort — staying steady, setting a boundary, trying again — is often the most important work you do and the least remembered.

-Microwins solve that by making invisible effort visible in real time, before your brain edits the day.
+Moments fix that by making invisible effort visible in real time, before your brain gets a chance to edit the day.

-Microwins are how you build evidence your brain can’t erase. 🧠
+They’re how you build evidence your brain can’t erase.

 ◆ Why this matters

-Use this structure for a microwin with signal value
+Use this structure for a moment with signal value

 1